 The cascading forecasting process

 Owing to the high computational cost of global and limited-area Numerical Weather Prediction models, including Ensemble Prediction Systems using multiple model runs, few Members have the operational capacity to implement such systems.
 Many of the latest advances in Numerical Weather Prediction systems, such as so-called “convection-permitting” models, are particularly suitable for severe weather forecasting in tropical and sub-tropical regions; however, as they are extremely computationally intensive, they are supported only by the leading Meteorological Services.
-The Severe Weather Forecasting Demonstration Project (the Project) of the he Global Data-Processing and Forecasting System makes products from Numerical Weather Prediction models, including Ensemble Prediction Systems, of the most advanced Members available to all.
-Using a Cascading Forecasting Process.
+The Severe Weather Forecasting Demonstration Project of the Global Data-Processing and Forecasting System makes products from Numerical Weather Prediction models, including Ensemble Prediction Systems, of the most advanced Members available to all using a Cascading Forecasting Process.

 - Enhanced capability for National Meteorological and Hydrological Services to forecast severe weather and issue warnings at the national level, including improved accuracy and longer lead-times;

 - Establishment of processes for multi-hazard early warnings with national disaster management and civil protection authorities, with planned responses for protection of lives and property;

 - Established forecast processes and Quality Management Systems (QMS), and strengthened forecast capabilities in support of other socio-economic (such as agriculture and food security, aviation, marine safety and transportation, etc.) at the national level;

 - Raised awareness of the value of National Meteorological and Hydrological Services with national governments and their agencies, leading in the longterm to greater national support and investment…leading, in turn, to improved supply of observations and feedback into the Global Data-Processing and Forecasting System ; and